suncoast-devs/handbook/lessons/career-prep/resume-format.md

 Start with having a simple .docx document without significant formatting such as Headers, Footers, or Tables.
-The reason for this is you need a copy of your resume that you can upload into a hiring website such as Indeed, Monster.com, LinkedIn, and employer application websites.
+The reason for this is you need a copy of your resume that you can upload to a hiring website such as Indeed, Monster.com, LinkedIn, and employer application websites.

 Sites like these and employers often use an applicant tracking system (ATS) software.
 Companies use ATS to not only track applicants but also as a filter method.
-The ATS searches each resume for keywords specific to the position, and forwards the applicants that it determines have the most relevant resumes based on what it finds.
+The ATS searches each resume for keywords specific to the position and forwards the applicants that it determines to have the most relevant resumes based on what it finds.
 If your resume can not scan properly, you might miss out on an opportunity without your resume having a chance to get into a hiring manager or recruiter's hands.

 Need more help on how to make sure your resume gets past the ATS software?